 Distressed Vintage Finish

 Create a distressed finish for a shabby chic vibe.
-This technique is perfect if you love the charm of weathered pieces; I adore how it turned out on my own vintage dresser.
+This technique is perfect if you love the charm of weathered pieces.
+I adore how it turned out on my own vintage dresser.
+You can find more inspiration in our shabby chic decor ideas.

 Color Block Style

 Paint each part of your piano a different color for a fun, eclectic look.
-I once experimented with color blocking on a small side table, and the results were fantastic.
+I once experimented with color blocking on a small side table DIY, and the results were fantastic.

 Metallic Accents